 Karnak remains the most remarkable religious complex ever built on earth.
 Its 250 acres of temples and chapels, obelisks, columns, and statues built over 2,000 years incorporate the finest aspects of Egyptian art and architecture into a great historical monument of stone (133).

 As with all other temples, Karnak is a paragon of symmetrical architecture which seems to rise organically from the earth toward the sky.
 The great difference between this structure and any other is its grand scale and the scope of the vision.
 Each ruler who contributed to the building made greater advances than their predecessors but acknowledged those who had gone before.
 When Thutmose III built his festival hall there he may have removed monuments and buildings of earlier kings whom he then acknowledged with an inscription.
-Every temple symbolizes Egyptian belief and culture but Karnak does so in large letters and, quite literally, through inscriptions.
+Every temple symbolizes Egyptian culture and belief but Karnak does so in large letters and, quite literally, through inscriptions.
 Thousands of years of history may be read on the walls and columns of the Karnak temple.

 Hatshepsut (1479 - 1458 BCE) contributed to Karnak like every other ruler but also commissioned buildings of such beauty and splendor that later kings claimed them as their own.
 Among her grandest is her mortuary temple at Deir el-Bahri near Luxor which incorporates every aspect of New Kingdom temple architecture on a grand scale: a landing stage at the water's edge, flagstaffs (relics of the past), pylons, forecourts, hypostyle halls, and a sanctuary.
 The temple is constructed in three tiers reaching 97 feet (29.5 meters) and visitors are still amazed by the building in the present day.